ctm/mb2-doc/README.md

 ### Closed source

 Mb2 is currently closed source.
 It's hard to put toothpaste back in the tube.
-I'm to monetizing mb2 and some of the ways I might be able do so require mb2 remaining closed.
+I'm monetizing mb2 and some of the ways I might be able do so successfully require mb2 remaining closed.

 ### Public documentation

-This repository exists primarily as a place for me to publicly track issues as friends and family play around with mb2.
+This repository exists primarily as a place for me to publicly track issues as friends and family use mb2.
 Secondarily, it has a little more documentation than is provided by `p help`.

 ## IRC

 Mb2 currently can only be accessed via IRC.
-I plan on adding several other interfaces, but only after I've finished the minimal set of features described below.
+I have begun writing an initially text-only web interface with an architecture that will allow me to gradually add graphical elements, but that work is relatively low priority until I finish some of the other core work I've begun.

 The only public IRC server that has mb2 attached to it is `devctm.com`.

+IRC support came first for historical reasons.
+However, my knowledge of IRC borders on non-existent.
+I've found that using the [ircII](https://en.wikipedia.org/wiki/IrcII) client, the public and private messages mb2 sends are integrated into a single window, which is how I envision it working.
+Other irc clients, at least with their default configuration, split the output and it is frustrating.
+As such, the text-only web interface (not yet available) will probably be a step up for many, even though even it is just a step toward a full-blown graphical interface.

 ### No database keeping score